UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

-# Command Line Introduction pre-lab
+# Command Line Introduction pre-lab preparation

-Pre-lab for the [Command-line-introduction lab](https://github.com/UMM-CSci-Systems/Command-line-introduction).
+This is the pre-lab preparation for the [Command-line-introduction lab](https://github.com/UMM-CSci-Systems/Command-line-introduction).
 This lab and pre-lab cover:

 * The basics of using the command line and the `bash` shell
 * Using a command line editor